Back to: Design Patterns in C# With Real-Time Examples

 using System; namespace SingletonDemo { public sealed class Singleton { //This variable value will be increment by 1 each time the object of the class is created private static int Counter = 0; //This variable is going to store the Singleton Instance private static Singleton Instance = null; //The following Static Method is going to return the Singleton Instance public static Singleton GetInstance() { //If the variable instance is null, then create the Singleton instance //else return the already created singleton instance //This version is not thread-safe if (Instance == null) { Instance = new Singleton(); } //Return the Singleton Instance return Instance; } //Constructor is Private means, from outside the class we cannot create an instance of this class //But within the class, we can create an instance private Singleton() { //Each Time the Constructor is called, increment the Counter value by 1 Counter++; Console.WriteLine("Counter Value " + Counter.ToString()); } //The following can be accessed from outside of the class by using the Singleton Instance public void PrintDetails(string message) { Console.WriteLine(message); } //Creating Nested Derived Class inheriting from Singleton Class public class DerivedSingleton : Singleton { } } }

 We got an error when compiling the program, saying we could not derive a sealed class.
-So, from this point, we conclude that the private constructor in C# will help us only prevent any external instantiations of the class, and the sealed keyword will prevent the class inheritances.
+So, from this point, we conclude that the private constructor in C# will help us prevent only external instantiations of the class, and the sealed keyword will prevent class inheritances.

 The above Singleton implementation is not thread-safe.
 The way we implement the Singleton class allows two different threads simultaneously to evaluate the condition if (instance == null) and find it to be true.
 They both create instances that violate the singleton design pattern.

-Here are a few reasons why Singleton classes are often sealed in C#:
+The following are the reasons why Singleton classes are often sealed in C#:

 Thank you.
 Well explained.